birnbaum/flwr-lowcarb/textual_pitch.md

 This might increase the overall time for the training to finish, but for non time-critical applications, the carbon savings are substantially increased.
 This is [current academic research in our group](https://dl.acm.org/doi/10.1145/3464298.3493399) and Lowcarb will directly profit from this research in the future.

-In the bigger picture, with federated learning's increasing popularity and adaption, we think our Lowcarb plugin is a huge opportunity for the Carbon-Aware-SDK and carbon-aware software in general to reach a broader audience and raise awareness for this urgent climate issue.
+In the bigger picture, with federated learning's increasing popularity and adoption, we think our Lowcarb plugin is a huge opportunity for the Carbon-Aware-SDK and carbon-aware software in general to reach a broader audience and raise awareness for this urgent climate issue.

 ## Technical Details and Toy Example

 ### The Carbon Aware Client Sampling Algorithm